sntioudis/papreca/documentation/essentials.md

 \image html ./images/event_select.png width=70%

-Finally, event data are communicated from the event MPI processor to all other processors, and finally, the event is executed globally.
+Finally, event data are communicated from the event MPI processor to all other processors and the event is executed globally.

-Providing a fully-parallelized scheme for event execution within the kMC stage of %PAPRECA will be prioritized in future version of the software.
+Providing a fully parallelized scheme for event execution within the kMC stage of %PAPRECA will be prioritized in future version of the software.

 For additional information regarding the rejection-free kMC scheme, as well as the execution/detection of predefined kMC events please see Ntioudis et al. [1] and Fichthorn and Weinberg [2].
 For an overview of the LAMMPS software please see Thompson et al. [3].